Mozartted/OrderFoodLaravel/readme.md

-RebirthLaravel
+#RebirthLaravel

-A cake ordering site structure constructed with laravel
+###A cake ordering site structure constructed with laravel
+RebirthLaravel is a site project built of laravel, it emulates an ordering system for a cake ordering site....

+>Just do it (For the love of Cake)

 ## License